State Security Service (Azerbaijan): Cultural Center

-The building where the Cultural Center of the State Security Service is located at the site of a church designed by the famous Polish architect Jozef Ploszko in 1909-1912, which was demolished under Bolshevik rule in 1931.
+The building where the Cultural Center of the State Security Service is located at the site of a church designed by the famous Polish architect Jozef Ploszko in 1909–1912, which was demolished under Bolshevik rule in 1931.
 In the 1930s, a decision was made to establish a cultural club in Baku for the security bodies known as the Dzerzhinsky Club.
-It was under construction from 1938-39, although construction work was halted due to World War II.
+It was under construction from 1938 to 1939, although construction work was halted due to World War II.
 In 1947, the construction of the building was completed by the State Design Institute.
 Party congresses and anniversary ceremonies of the KGB were held in the building in the Soviet era.

 On 31 January 2008, the building was handed over to the State Security Service and the official opening of the building after major overhaul was held on 14 March 2009.
 The Cultural Center has a concert hall for 600 people, a small hall for 100 people, a conference hall and a restaurant for 120 people.